timpaquatte/pytest-mutagen/README.md

 ## For Property-Based Testing

-If you are a user of a *property-based testing* framework such as Hypothesis, mutation can also be used to test your input generators.
+If you are a user of a *property-based testing* framework such as Hypothesis, mutation testing can also be used to test your input generators.
 It is relatively easy to write a generator that cannot generate a certain kind of input.
 Mutation testing can be used to find those gaps.

 # Installation